Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 2. Honors Tutorial: 495 and 496.

-3. Approval by the department is required.
+3. Approval by the Honors Thesis Committee.

 Printed from: https://catalog.rhodes.edu/programs-study/mathematics-and-statistics/honors-mathematics